 Murder is the most serious violent crime charge used in California.
 Murder involves taking the life of another person without a lawful reason.
 Individuals can face murder charges for crimes of passion and for premeditated acts.

-A violent crimes lawyer in Los Angeles can help you get familiar with different murder charges in our area.
+A violent crimes lawyer in Los Angeles, CA can help you get familiar with different murder charges in our area.
 Some acts of murder are considered to be first- or second-degree murder.
 Attempted murder and manslaughter are also related violent crimes in Los Angeles.

 Complete a Free Case Evaluation form now